OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 	    "title": "A Title"
 	}

+.. note:: ``RestrictedAccess`` for a course not bundle should be left False
+          (the default).
+Access to bundles and the underlying packages should be defined by course membership.

 .. note:: Regular (non-course) bundles are required to specify an
 		  NTIID.
 However, any NTIID, specified here is ignored and overwritten by an automatically generated ID.
 No client or